getgauge/docs.gauge.org/using.rst

 * Thread safe test code.
 * Language runner should support multithreading.

-.. note:: Currently, this feature is only supported by Java langauge runner/plugin.
+.. note:: Currently, this feature is only supported by Java language runner/plugin.

 Executing a group of specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~